How to Get a Real Estate Broker License in New York

 Last updated: March 1, 2026

 New York is one of the most dynamic and high-value real estate markets in the world, making it an excellent place to start a career as a real estate broker.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your real estate broker license in New York is a structured process overseen by the New York Department of State — Division of Licensing Services.
+Licensing in New York is overseen by the New York Department of State — Division of Licensing Services.
+The process requires 120 hours of pre-license education and costs between $600 and $1,400 in total.
+You'll need to pass the New York Real Estate Broker Exam (administered by New York DOS) with a score of at least 70%.

 New York requires 120 hours of pre-license education, which is around the national average.
+This is close to the national average of 117 hours.
 Budget between $600 and $1,400 for the total licensing process, including education, application, and exam fees.
 Most aspiring real estate brokers complete the entire process in 3-5 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |